Free Christian Illustrations

 Playful Kittens

-Christian Illustrations in NatureKittens are naturally playful, curious, innocent and trusting, a combination that makes them completely oblivious to life’s many dangers.
-Were it not for their ever-watchful mother, they would fall foul of many tragedies.
-When their mother senses something is wrong, she calls her kittens to safety, but often they are not interested in heeding their mother’s warning.
-But when danger becomes more threatening, the mother grabs her kittens by the scruff of the neck and removes them from harm’s way.
+When their mother senses something is wrong, she calls her kittens to safety.
+Often, her calls go unheeded.
+When danger becomes more threatening, the mother must act – she grabs her kittens by the scruff of the neck and quickly removes them from harm’s way.

 Back to Top ------------------------------------------------------------------------------------------------